5GZORRO/5G-TRMF/README.md

 #### Step 6 - Trus evolution with the time (dinamicity)

 After computing the trust scores, the TMF is subscribed to the SLA Breach Prediction Kafka where potential breach predictions are notified.
 Thus, the TMF will add a set of new policies to interpret the SLA events.
-By means of these events, we attempt to demostrate how some events may decrease or increase a calculated trust score of an Operator.
-No real integration with the SLA Breach Predictor has been carried out.
+By means of these events, we attempt to demostrate how some events could decrease or increase a calculated trust score of an Operator.

 ```
 python3 simulatedSLANotifications.py